-Example If the boom deflects to the left: 1 The forward left wear pad would be shimmed in.
+Example If the b If the boom deflects to the left: 1 The forward left wear pad would be shimmed in.
 2 The rear left adjustable wear pad would be adjusted out, away from the internal boom section.
 3 The forward right wear pad will be shimmed out.
 4 The right rear adjustable pad adjusted in.

-Attach a weight and extend the boom full length.
+7. Attach a weight and extend the boom full length.
 Check for side deflection.